geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 ```

 You can see there are a lot of columns associated with this file.
-Although we will keep all of the them, we are only really interested in the population estimate ("pop_est") field.
+Although we will keep all of them, we are only really interested in the population estimate ("pop_est") field.
 Before progressing it is is worth reprojecting the data in order that the population data can be seen better.
 The coordinate reference system of the wrld shapefile is currently WGS84.
 This is the common latitude and longitude format that all spatial software packages understand.
 From a cartographic perspective the standard plots of this projection, of the kind produced above, are not suitable since they heavily distort the shapes of those countries further from the equator.
 Instead the Robinson projection provides a good compromise between areal distortion and shape preservation.
 We therefore project it as follows.

 ```r